infyramy/jBoilerplate/README.md

 # jBoilerplate

-A modern Vue 3 boilerplate with TypeScript, Shadcn UI components, and comprehensive features for quickly starting new projects.
+A modern Vue 3 boilerplate with TypeScript, Shadcn UI, and flexible database options.

 ## Features